Silent auction for EduHaitian features work from Design Department

 That will pretty much give you the recipe for:

-Studying and graduating from a cross disciplinary design course, it is sometimes difficult to define our work.
-The pieces you’ll see at Framed Designers will be two dimensional: extracts of design processes, sketches, preliminary research, final pieces, or example of side practices that informs our design practice (photography, illustration, writing, etc).
+Studying and graduating from a cross-disciplinary design course, it is sometimes difficult to define our work.
+The pieces you’ll see at Framed Designers will be two dimensional: extracts of design processes, sketches, preliminary research, final pieces, or example of side practices that inform our design practice (photography, illustration, writing, etc).

 Olivia Owen just graduated while running her own charity.
 She co-founded EduHaitian when she came back from volunteering after the earthquake.
 EduHaitian supports children’s education in Haiti by sponsoring them (tuition fees, uniforms, books, etc).
 EduHaitian is not trying to impose Western education ideals, but simply supports the great work the school does there and offers the chance for children whose families could not afford to send them to school otherwise.
 EduHaitian also tries as much as possible to source their resources locally to support the local economy.